HarrisonLL/Housing_Price_App/README.md

-# Simple Housing Price Monitor app
+# Simple Housing Price APP

 # Intro
 - This app shows housing price heatmap by location, it also monitors monthly house price changes.
 Since it depends on scrapped house price, scraping